arcus-azure/arcus.messaging/docs/preview/02-getting-started.md

 This page is dedicated to be used as a walkthrough on how to set up Arcus Messaging in a new or existing project.
 Arcus Messaging is an umbrella term for a set of NuGet packages that kickstart your messaging solution.

 **Used terms:**
-* *message handler:* a custom implementation of an Arcus Messaging-provided interface that processes a deserialized Azure Service bus message.
+* *message handler:* a custom implementation of an Arcus Messaging-provided interface that processes a deserialized Azure Service Bus message.
-* *message pump:* an Arcus Messaging-provided registered service that receives Azure Service bus messages for you, and "pumps" them through your *message handlers*.
+* *message pump:* an Arcus Messaging-provided registered service that receives Azure Service Bus messages for you, and "pumps" them through your *message handlers*.

 ## The basics
 > 👉 Arcus Messaging is currently only supported for [Azure Service Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) solutions.

 Arcus Messaging helps with receiving messages from a message broker.
-This walkthrough uses Azure Service bus as an example.
+This walkthrough uses Azure Service Bus as an example.

 Instead of directly interacting with the [`ServiceBusReceiver`](https://learn.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusreceiver), it allows you to implement one or more *'message handler'* interfaces.
 Arcus Messaging will use these custom implementations and determine based on several criteria to which  *'message handler'* it should route the message.